Explore Jobs

 State Effective Employers Affected Location Law

-Alabama 2019 All employers Statewide Job applicants are not required to provide salary history when requested, and employers cannot refuse to hire, interview, promote or employ them based on that refusal.
+Alabama 2019 All employers Statewide Job applicants are not required to provide salary history when requested, and employers cannot refuse to hire, interview, promote, or employ them based on that refusal.

 California 2018 All employers Statewide Employers cannot seek pay history, and even if the information is already known, it can’t be used to determine pay or to screen applicants.
+Employers must provide pay scale information upon request.

-Delaware 2017 All employers Statewide Employers cannot request salary history, and even if the information is already known, it can’t be used to screen applicants.
+Delaware 2017 All employers Statewide Employers cannot request salary history, and even if it is known, it cannot be used to screen applicants.
+Employers may verify salary history after extending an offer.

 Illinois 2019 All employers Statewide Employers cannot seek pay history and can only discuss an applicant’s pay expectations.